Succession Planting Basics

 Direct Seed

 Beets: Being a root crop these can obviously take a little frost, and if you’re not as interested in the leaves, can take quite a bit!
-Beets are great to plant in after early peas or bush beans come out for crop rotation, can also work well after garlic is harvested Consider planting beets in part shade mid-June through mid-July to keep from bolting.
+Beets are great to plant after early peas or bush beans come out for crop rotation.
+They can also work well after garlic is harvested.
+Consider planting beets in part shade mid-June through mid-July to keep from bolting.
 I love Burpee Golden, and am growing a new white variety this year, Avalanche!
 More about Beet Love HERE!

 Velour Bush Bean